anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-10-process-algebra-as-expression-rewriting.md

 If `button(first)` was completed first, the expression will be rewritten to `ε * gui {textField.text = "Hello World"}`.
 In turn, it will be rewritten to just `gui {textField.text = "Hello World"}`.
 To rewrite this AA, we need to evaluate it first.
 If everything goes well, it evaluates to `ε`, and the tree is rewritten to `ε`.
 This way, we computed the result of the original PA expression to be `ε`.

 ### Suspended computations
 Some AAs can take time to evaluate.
 For example, in case of `button(first)`, it takes time for a user to press the button.
 Hence, the result of such an AA is not readily available.
-However, it is often necessary for
+However, it is often necessary to know it to proceed with the rewritings.
+This is a **suspended computation**.

-In process algebra, the decisions on how to proceed with the execution of an expression are usually made based on what the individual operands evaluate to {E:EXAMPLE}.
-These results can be available immediately, or we may need to wait for them {E:EXAMPLE}.
-In the latter case, we deal with a **suspended computation**.

-Whenever we have a suspended computation and need its result `x` to compute some expression `y`, we create a function `x => y` that is able to compute `y` from `x`, and then *map* the suspended computation of `x` to get a suspended computation of `y`.

-In the language of Category Theory, if we have `S[X]` and `X => Y`, and if `S` is a functor, we can map `X => Y` to `S[X] => S[Y]`.
+Functional programming offers a standard way of treatment for such a scenario: if the result of the computation is `A`, it is wrapped into a suspension type and becomes `S[A]`.
+If `S` is a functor, we can map `S[A]` and apply the rewriting rule within the map function as if we already know the result `A`.
+After the mapping, we get an `S[Tree]`, where `Tree` is an expression this one should be rewritten to once `A` is available.

 ### Axioms
-Hence, there are two kinds of axioms: the rewriting axioms and the suspension axioms.
+Hence, there are two kinds of axioms: rewriting axioms and suspension axioms.
 The latter are used in situations when we need to wait for some potentially long-running computation to finish to do the rewriting; the former are for situations when this is not the case.

 For example, this is a set of axioms for the sequential composition of processes: